Diversity-Data-Kids/ddkdevtools/README.md

 install.packages("devtools")
 ```

-To update if you have the package loaded
+To update, if you have the package loaded

 ```{r}
 detach("package:ddkdevtools", unload=TRUE)